bbqz007/xw/doc/CALayer.md

 it draws background color and border on the _frame_, _cornerRadius_ can easily make radius corners to border.

-_smoothBorder_ indicates consume performance to make smooth radius corners。
+_smoothBorder_ indicates consuming performance to make smooth radius corners。

 ### properties
 * frame : `CGRect`